-Contrary to popular belief, travel agents aren't going the way of the dinosaur.
-In fact, an experienced travel agent can put together a great vacation experience for you while saving you money.
+Contrary to popular belief, travel agents are not going the way of the dinosaur.
+In fact, an experienced travel agent can put together a great vacation experience for you and save you money at the same time.

 Here are four reasons to consider consulting a travel agent and four ways you can find a reputable agent to work with.